rss logo

 • root_squash: prevents remote root users from having root privileges on remote NFS-mounted volumes

-• no_subtree_check: This option disables subtree checking, which has few security implications, but may improve reliability in certain circumstances.
+• no_subtree_check: this option disables subtree checking, which has few security implications, but may improve reliability in certain circumstances.

 • Note:

-• krb5: Use Kerberos for authentication only.
+• krb5: uses Kerberos for authentication only.

 /nfs *(rw,sync,anongid=1001,root_squash,no_subtree_check,sec=krb5p)